TomWimberg/dynamic-data/README.md

 # dynamic-data
 This project is a test project of mine that provides dynamic object creation within an SQL database.
+This was originally done as a proof of concept to see if a system could be created that would allow extra data to be stored in the same transaction as normal static data.
+This required that the extra data be stored dynamically in a set of SQL tables.

+There is an example program in the tom.dynamicdatabase.examples package.

 The general order of operations is:
-* Use Database.connect to connect to database - the current system is configured to use H2 - this returns a Database object
+* Use DataStore.open to open a data store - the current system is configured to use H2 - this returns a DataStore object
-* Use createType and createProperty on the Database object to create new object types and properties for those object types - these return type DataObject objects and property DataObject objects.
+* Use createType and createProperty on the DataStore object to create new object types and properties for those object types - these return type DataObject objects and property DataObject objects.
-* Use createDataObject, fetchDataObjects, or fetchObjectById on the Database object to create new objects, fetch a set of objects from the database by key, or fetch a data object by its object id - all of these methods return a DataObject object
+* Use createDataObject, fetchDataObjects, or fetchObjectById on the DataStore object to create new objects, fetch a set of objects from the database by key, or fetch a data object by its object id - all of these methods return a DataObject object
 * Use the DataObject which will have the properties that have been defined for it
   - setString/setObject/setObjectId to set the values of properties of a DataObject
   - getString/getObject/getObjectId to get values of properties of a DataObject
   - persist to store a data object to the database (this includes updates)
   - delete to delete a data object from the database
-* Use the commit and rollback methods on the Database object to commit and rollback the database transaction
+* Use the commit and rollback methods on the DataStore object to commit and rollback the database transaction
-* Use the close method on the Database object to close the database connection - note that the Database object does implement the AutoCloseable interface so that the try with resources pattern can be used
+* Use the close method on the DataStore object to close the database connection - note that the DataStore class does implement the AutoCloseable interface so that the try with resources pattern can be used

 ## DBException
 Almost all static and object methods raise DBException if they encounter an error.

-## Database Object
+## DataStore Object
-The top level object is the Database object.
+The top level object is the DataStore object.

-### Database.connect
+### DataStore.open
-You use the Database.connect static factory method to get a Database object and establish a connection to a SQL database.
+You use the DataStore.open static factory method to get a DataStore object and establish a connection to an SQL database.

 This method takes the following parameters:
 * driverClassName - String - this is the name of the JDBC driver class to use to connect to the database